 Conspiracy theories aside, online services want your phone number for one simple reason: to be able to confirm your identity should you lose your password.
 Even if you lose your phone — a very common concern — your number can quickly be moved to a replacement phone, and your ability to confirm your identity remains intact.

 I also believe more services are requiring phone numbers as a way to confirm that you’re legitimate and not going to abuse their systems.
 Email abuse is rampant, and requiring a phone number provides an additional level of accountability.
 It’s also something that most email abusers don’t want to provide, thus keeping them off the system.

-What I don’t believe is the common conspiracy theory that email services want your phone number in order to track you.
+What I don’t believe is the common conspiracy theory that email services want your phone number to track you.
 There are plenty of ways the big services can track you, if they so desire, without needing your phone number.
 And, no, I don’t believe we’re being tracked at an individual level anyway.
 (If you believe we are, then you need to step away from all mobile technology.)

 Why not a phone number?

 Certainly, if you feel that the service will use your number in some way counter to your interests, you don’t want to provide it.
 I get that.
 You need an email service that doesn’t require a phone number.

 There are two additional reasons people don’t want to share their phone numbers:

 - They need to remain anonymous, for whatever reason.

 - They don’t have a phone — or mobile phone, as some systems require.